October 18

 Flipping the Script on Jarring Jargon

-Hunting is now widely regarded as an extractive, unsustainable process degrading a destination's natural capital, eliminating iconic species at an untenable rate, and impacts the gene pool.
+Hunting is now widely regarded as an extractive, unsustainable process that degrades a destination's natural capital, eliminating iconic species at an untenable rate, and impacts the gene pool.

 The widespread focus on the Big 5 – a term initially rooted in the colonial-era hunting industry – remains prevalent in mainstream tourism.
 It's time to reframe this narrative and explore more sustainable and culturally respectful ways to experience the continent's incredible diversity.